Agility Classes

 Lisa Loomis

-In the beginner 6-week class, teams will learn foundations to be successful in the sport of dog agility.
+Beginner Agility Classes: In this 6-week class teams will learn foundations to be successful in the sport of dog agility.
 Learn important skills like shaping, improve your clicker training mechanics, and build your dog's engagement around distractions all while emphasizing exercises specific to agility.
 Dogs will be slowly introduced to equipment as they progress through the course.

 Classes are 75 minutes.
 Please bring LOTS of treats, a pop up crate for your dog to settle in while not working, busy work such as a stuffed Kong, snuffle mat, or bully stick, and your dog's favorite toys.